emidombek/darkwood/docs/README.md

       - The page itself consists of a Header with the Game Title.
 There is also a sub-heading container in the header that contains 3 labeled icons that are part of the game elements.
 These elements are the game score display, an instructions pop-up and a timer for each round.

       - The body consists of a fake 'grid' (a container with columns and rows)+ 2 rows containing, 8 dynamically generated cards in JS in pairs.

-      - Within the game, there is a total of 16 different cards based on mythological Slavic Gods from different regions (West, East and Southern Slavic Countries).
-Each round a new set of 4 Slavic gods are placed within the game.
+      - Within the game, there is a total of 16 different cards based on mythological beings from different regions (West, East and Southern Slavic Countries).
+Each round a new set of 4 matching pairs are placed within the game.
+Once the user starts the game they must match all 8 cards to progress, if the user runs out of time they will be prompted with a

-      - Beneath the 'card grid' there is an instructions-controls which contains 3 additional elements: an alternating pause/play button (depending on whether the user pauses the game), a home icon with a link back to the index page and a restart button to restart the game completely.
+      - Beneath the 'card grid' there is an instructions-controls container that holds 3 additional elements: an alternating pause/play button (depending on whether the user pauses the game), a home icon with a link back to the index page and a restart button to restart the game completely.

+      - The footer contains links to my LinkedIn and GitHub profiles.

+      - This page also uses the same animated background as the entry page.
+It also uses the keyframes glowing/glow animation to highlight certain clickable icons/text.